Last Updated on August 18, 2023 by Mayank Dham

 For ex.
 Reiterating the student entity example, the subjects a student has to vary as some students are enrolled in additional subjects while some have only compulsory subjects.
 The number of subjects is multiple and varies.

-4. Derived Attribute:
+4. Derived Attribute in DBMS:

 Attributes in DBMS whose value depends on some other attribute.
 The value of such attributes is derived from another attribute of the entity.